platterss/assist-search/README.md

 python articulations.py <university types>
 ```

-where university types are any of:
+where university types are any combination of:
 - CSU
 - UC
 - AICCU